EricHuynh10/propertysmart/README.md

 - docker start RePostgresContainer
 - Port to access this container on local machine is 5433

+2. Crawl data and import it to database
+- navigate to adhoc-scripts folder
+- run data_prep.py

-2. Run backend
+3. Run backend
 - Navigate to .\web\backend\
 - Run the following:
     uvicorn .\web\backend\main:app --reload

-3. Start frontend
+4. Start frontend
 - Run: npm start
 - To build: run npm build